Interboro High School

-Interboro High School is a high school located in Prospect Park, Pennsylvania, part of the Philadelphia metropolitan area.
+Interboro High School is a high school located in Prospect Park, Pennsylvania, part of the Philadelphia metropolitan area in the United States.

-As the sole high school in the Interboro School District, students from surrounding communities Glenolden, Norwood, Prospect Park itself, and the two towns of Tinicum Township (Lester and Essington) attend grade levels 9-12 here.
+As the sole high school in the Interboro School District, students from surrounding communities Glenolden, Norwood, Prospect Park itself, and the two towns of Tinicum Township (Lester and Essington) attend grade levels 9–12 here.

-The school district's school bus system is headquartered at the high school, as is "ITV," a television studio broadcasting to all cable-ready homes in the district.
+The school district's school bus system is headquartered at the high school, as is ITV, a television studio broadcasting to all cable-ready homes in the district.

-As of the 2018–2019 school year, IHS has a student body of 1,086.
+As of the 2018–2019 school year, IHS had a student body of 1,086.